tethysplatform/tethys/docs/tutorials/google_earth_engine/plot_data.rst

 6. Implement Plotting Capability
 ================================

-In this step we'll use the native drawing capabilities of the Tethys ``MapView`` to allow the user to draw points and polygons on the map.
-Then we'll retrieve the drawn geometry in our JavaScript and send it with the other control values to the ``jQuery.load()`` call to the ``get-time-series-plot`` endpoint.
+In this step you'll use the native drawing capabilities of the Tethys ``MapView`` to allow the user to draw points and polygons on the map.
+Then you'll retrieve the drawn geometry in our JavaScript and send it with the other control values to the ``jQuery.load()`` call to the ``get-time-series-plot`` endpoint.

 1. Enable the drawing controls in the ``MapView`` definition in the ``home`` controller in :file:`controllers.py`: